Top 3 Cloud Storage and File-Sharing Solutions For Photographers

 - Can only share via web client

 Dropbox was founded in 2007 and is based out of San Francisco, California.
 It is one of the most popular storage services available today.
-The company offers cloud storage, file synchronization, personal cloud, and client software.
+The company offers standard features such as file synchronization, personal cloud, and client software.

 Using Dropbox is both easy and convenient for photographers who are looking for reliable storage and access to their work at all times.
 All of your photos are synced automatically across all of your devices as soon as you place them in Dropbox.
 You can back your photos up automatically from your phone or computer and access them anywhere using your login.